Powerlearnproject/se-day1-assignment-lifelegacy-alfonce/README.md

 Impact: It helped teams organize large projects, though it later faced criticism for its rigidity — paving the way for more iterative methods.
 3. The Emergence of Agile Development (2001)
 Event: The Agile Manifesto
-Why It Matters: Agile development shifted focus to flexibility, collaboration, and continuous delivery.
-It promotes iterative cycles (sprints), customer feedback, and adaptability to change.
 Impact: Agile became a cornerstone of modern development, accelerating innovation, reducing time-to-market, and enhancing software quality